Word list

 this, that

 Where possible, put a noun after this or that for clarity.
 If doing so results in clunky prose, then don't do it; but even then, try thinking about what the noun would be.
-If you aren't sure what noun this or that refers to, then consider rephrasing.
+If you aren't sure what noun this or that refers to, then consider rephrasing— otherwise, your reader probably won't know what noun you're referring to, either.

+Not time frame.
 Avoid where possible, or use an alternative such as period, schedule, deadline, or when.
-But if you do use it, then write it without a space in the middle.
+But if you do use it, then write it as one word.

 timeout (noun), time out (verb)